-The Group has contracted corporate insurance policy covering the main risks it might face in its activities.
+The Group has contracted a corporate insurance policy covering the main risks it might face in its activities.

 From this starting point, it is developing a methodology for mitigating operational risk through insurance, which it plans to have completed in 2015.
-This will require compliance with the CRR, Title III, Chapter 4, Article 323.
+This will require compliance with the CRR, Title III, Chapter 4, Article 323 of the CRR.